Why Keeping a track of reassignments in your domain is important?

 Apple’s previous patent filings, the launch of the first Apple Watch in 2015, and later the acquisition of the startup Glimpse were a clear indicator of their plans of venturing into the healthcare domain.

-Not just Apple, many other smartphone companies have ventured into the healthcare domain in recent years.
+Not just Apple, but many other smartphone companies have ventured into the healthcare domain in recent years.
 These smartphone manufacturing companies might not have seemed like a threat to the companies in the healthcare domain a few years back.
-However, now the outlook has changed as smartphone companies have infiltrated medical devices domain with full force.
+However, now the outlook has changed as smartphone companies have infiltrated the medical devices domain with full force.

 While we are talking about smartphone companies, we ought to mention the venture of Google into the domain.
 The search engine giant even after the acquisition of Android did not seem like a direct competitor to the smartphone companies.
 Their preliminary attempts to enter the smartphone market were supported by other brands such as Huawei, LG, Asus, and HTC.